La Trinidad, Benguet: American period

-During the Philippine Revolution, in July 1898, Filipino revolutionary forces under the Ibaloi chieftain Juan Cariño and Pedro Paterno liberated La Trinidad from the Spaniards and took over the government, proclaiming Benguet as a province of the new Philippine Republic, with La Trinidad as its capital.
+During the Philippine Revolution, in July 1898, Filipino revolutionary forces under the Ibaloi chieftain Juan Cariño and Pedro Paterno liberated La Trinidad from the Spaniards and took over the government, proclaiming Benguet aa province of the new Philippine Republic, and La Trinidad as its capital.

-In 1900, the American colonizers arrived, and La Trinidad was established as one of the 19 townships under Benguet province, upon the issuance of Act No. 48.
-For a brief period, Baguio became the capital of Benguet when appointed Benguet province civil governor H.P.
+In 1900, the American colonizers arrived, and La Trinidad was established as one of the 19 townships under the Benguet province upon the issuance of Act No. 48.
+For a brief period, Baguio was the capital of Benguet when appointed Benguet province civil governor H.P.
 Whitmarsh moved the seat of government from La Trinidad to Baguio in 1901.
-La Trinidad was made the provincial capital again in 1909, after the Baguio township was abolished and converted into a chartered city.
+La Trinidad was again the provincial capital in 1909 after Baguio was converted from a township into a chartered city.

 Second World War

-On May 3, 1945, The Filipino soldiers of the 2nd, 12th, 13th, 15th and 16th Infantry Division of the Philippine Commonwealth Army, 1st Constabulary Regiment of the Philippine Constabulary, and the 66th Infantry Regiment of the United States Armed Forces in the Philippines - Northern Luzon or USAFIP-NL liberated La Trinidad.
+On May 3, 1945, Filipino soldiers of the 66th Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL, liberated La Trinidad for Imperial Japanese occupation.

 Modern history

 La Trinidad was transformed into a full-fledged town from its former status as municipal district by virtue of Republic Act No. 531, approved June 16, 1950.

-On June 23, 2016, La Trinidad was highlighted in the media when the first and largest community artwork in the Philippines, the STOBOSA Hillside Homes Artwork was unveiled, featuring hillside houses within the sitios of Stonehill, Botiwtiw and Sadjap of Barangay Balili painted with sunflower and abstract designs.
+On June 23, 2016, La Trinidad was highlighted in the media when the first and largest community artwork in the Philippines, the STOBOSA Hillside Homes Artwork was unveiled, featuring hillside houses in the sitios of Stonehill, Botiwtiw and Sadjap of Barangay Balili, all painted with sunflowers and multicoloured abstract designs.

-Today, people often hear about the town's push for cityhood.
-The town had long surpassed the requirements for annual income, but could not comply with either of the minimum population or land area requirements of at least 150,000 inhabitants or a contiguous territory of 100 square kilometers, as mandated by the Local Government Code.

-Cityhood

-House Bill No. 6367 was filed last February 20, 2020, for the conversion of the municipality of La Trinidad into a component city in the province of Benguet.
-The bill is currently pending with the committee on local government since February 26, 2020.